 If you wear contacts, there is much more you need to know, though, to make sure that your next flight goes as smoothly as possible, including whether the type of contact lens solution and contact lens you wear make a difference, and more.

-Can You Bring Contact Lens Solution on a Plane?
+- 8 You Can Bring Contact Lenses on a Plane

 The TSA have something called the 3-1-1 Rule that only permits passengers to bring liquids, including contact lens solution (as well as gels and aerosols), in containers that are no larger than 3.4oz/100ml in a 1-quart sized bag.